PennyLeScroche/PennyLeScroche.github.io/notes.md

 Other conditions such as curses, poisons, etc can be incurred which will require specific actions

-Advance only between adventures, or if you can get extended rest in a safe place.
+Advance only between adventures, or if you can rest for several days in a safe place.

 Time is your metacurrency, spend it to improve your odds.
 You start each day with a certain amount of time points, and spend them to show that youre spending extra time on a task, or to show that you dif something to prepare for it earlier.

 excess time can be spent during rest for extra recovery.

-Recovering from stress gives experience.
+Recovering from stress gives experience, 1xp per die level recovered.

 **Assets**